Question-Format Headings: How to Write H2s and H3s That AI Engines Extract

 3

-For an automated check across all your pages: run a free audit at searchscore.io.
-The eeat_content category includes question-phrase coverage scoring.
+For an automated check across all your pages: run a free SearchScore audit.
+The E-E-A-T category includes question-phrase coverage scoring, so you can see exactly which pages need attention without manual inspection.

 Rewriting headings without changing content